MojoAuth/mojoauth-blog/content/magic-link-authentication-using-jmt-in-node.md

 ```

 This should result in user receiving our email and clicking button that will redirect him to URL something
-like `https://magiclinkapp.com/login?token=...` From that point we need to handle the final request.
-To keep things simple let’s see how it can be done using JWT strategy for Passport.
-It will take care of checking token’s validity.
-Firstly, we need to configure the strategy.
+like `https://magiclinkapp.com/login?token=...` From this point we need to handle final request.
+To keep things simple and easy let’s us see how it can be done by using JWT strategy.

 ```javascript